-At a national level, the United States has recently made a major change in its approach to national climate policy.
-This change comes a decade after the U.S. House of Representatives approved a national emissions trading program, the American Clean Energy and Security Act of 2009, a bill that then languished in the U.S. Senate, failing to become law.
-After subsequent repeated failures of national market-based emissions trading programs in Congress, national climate policy efforts have pivoted away from market-based emission trading programs towards investment and regulatory efforts.
-In particular, a clean energy investment approach to national GHG reduction policy has been politically successful recently as evidenced by key climate provisions advanced in the passage of the Infrastructure Investment and Jobs Act (IIJA) in Nov.
+At a national level, in 2021 the United States had made a major change in its approach to national climate policy after two decades of repeated failures of national market-based emissions trading programs in Congress and regulatory efforts.
+Instead, a clean energy investment approach to national GHG reduction policy had been politically successful under the Biden Administration as evidenced by key climate provisions advanced in the passage of the Infrastructure Investment and Jobs Act (IIJA) in Nov.
 2021 and the Inflation Reduction Act (IRA) in Aug.
 2022.